BurnOutTrader/ff_rithmic_api/README.md

 ## Not Done
 No rate limiting.
 No Auto reconnect.
+Not assuring SSL, using MaybeTLS, since the domain name is "wss://rituz00100.rithmic.com:443" I assume this is properly completing the handshake.

 Note: If the Proto version is ever updated we will need to uncomment the build.rs code and rerun the build.
 ## Login and connect